 Don’t let the size of faith groups – either globally or locally – overly influence your coverage.
 American reporters will likely do more stories on Catholics and evangelicals because of their numbers, but many groups’ impact and influence outstrip their size.
 The Episcopal Church is small in America, but its battles over homosexuality are closely watched.
 Jews are less than 2 percent of the U.S. population but have an important voice, as do Muslims.
 Buddhism has relatively few followers in the U.S. but is easily found in American popular culture.

 All the general guidelines of good journalism apply when quoting statistics in religion stories.
 In addition:

 - Be specific about what numbers represent.
 For example, specify what numbers are based on (worship attendance, membership, baptism, etc.).

 - Be careful with comparisons.
 If you have apples and oranges, say so and note that two groups’ definition of “member” differs.

-2 Note when numbers are disputed: Say a group says it has 5 million followers, but others (specify who and why) say otherwise.
+- Note when numbers are disputed: Write that a group says it has 5 million followers, but others (specify who and why) say otherwise.

 - Characterize the amount, if the specific number is not necessary.
 Sometimes the number is not controversial in a story and it is enough to say that the denomination has “more than doubled,” without debating whether it has tripled.